KittyCAD/modeling-app/docs/kcl/tangentialArc.md

 	offset: number,
 	// Radius of the arc.
 Not to be confused with Raiders of the Lost Ark.
 	radius: number,
 } |
-{
-	// The tag.
-	tag: string,
-	// Where the arc should end.
-Must lie in the same plane as the current path pen position.
-Must not be colinear with current path pen position.
-	to: [number, number],
-} |
 [number, number]
 ```